bluerobotics/bluerobotics.github.io/thrusters/m100-motor.md

 >The motor is jammed when turned by hand.

 This can be caused by something jamming the propeller or by major internal damaged caused by overheating, short circuits, or heavily worn bearings.
-Please disassemble the thruster and inspect for damage or blockage.
+Please disassemble the motor and inspect for damage or blockage.

 #Details